CheRongtian/Hybrid_Blockchain_for_Retails/README.md

 route, pan, or zoom.
 The administrator assigns an unused active account with the matching role, positions the node, and connects it manually.
 Semantic route edits are autosaved as revisions and invalidate the current Snapshot immediately.
+Only connected nodes appear in the route preview.
+A connected node without a submitted Block has no preview arrow; the arrow appears after the assigned participant submits and passes verification.
 The editor continues using the existing workflow API and SQLite data; no new frontend framework or graph database is required.

 ### One-time Kubo setup on macOS